Oats produced under a gluten-free purity protocol: Listing of suppliers and manufacturers

 GfJules

-Information updated and confirmed via email on January 31, 2022
+Information updated via email on October 4, 2022

-- Sells Organic Purity Protocol Certified Gluten-Free Oats from Gluten-Free Prairie
+- Sells Purity Protocol Certified Gluten-Free Oats from Gluten-Free Prairie

 Gluten-Free Prairie